elitesuper/Unity-Sample-Game/README.md

 1. Open the Unity Project of `./PiratePanic/` in Unity Version **2020.3.7f1** or higher.
 2. Open the Unity Console Window (Unity → Windows → General → Console).
 Confirm there are no warnings or errors.
-3. By default, the game will attempt to communicate with port 7350 of localhost, which is the default Nakama HTTP port.
-If you'd like to change your host or IP, you can do so when constructing the client: https://github.com/heroiclabs/unity-sampleproject/blob/master/PiratePanic/Assets/PiratePanic/Scripts/Scene01MainMenuController.cs#L101

 ### 3. Play Against Yourself

 **Standalone Build Play Session**